 The University participates in the federal Social Security, Old Age and Survivors Insurance Program (OASI).
 In addition to old-age retirement payments, OASI includes two types of benefits: disability benefits and survivor's insurance.
-Benefits are paid to you at any age under 65 (and to your eligible dependents) if you are so severely disabled that you are not able to work.
-Benefits are paid to your family or other dependents if you die, insured at any age.
+Benefits are paid to you at any age under 65 (and to your eligible dependents) if you are so severely disabled die, insured at any age.
 The employee's contribution (FICA and FICA Med) is specified by the Federal Social Security Administration and a matching amount is paid by the university.